gunjal-rohan/Task-Management/README.md

 # To-Do-List
-Simple To Do list using HTML, CSS, Bootstrap, PHP and JQuery.
+ To Do list using HTML, CSS, Bootstrap, PHP and JQuery.